-Being the best man at your friends wedding is a huge honour, but it comes with it’s own set of duties you might be expected to carry out.
-One of those duties in specific, will be delivering a speech at the wedding reception.
-While this can be a stressful event to think about, especially if you’re worried about speaking in front of a crowd, there are a few ways you can make it easier on yourself.
-Today, we wanted to break those down and give you some advice when it comes time to deliver the ‘best man’ speech.
+Being the best man at your friends' wedding is a tremendous honor, but it comes with its own set of duties you might be expected to carry out.
+One of those duties in specific will be delivering a speech at the wedding reception.
+While this can be a stressful event to think about, especially if you're worried about speaking in front of a crowd, there are a few ways you can make it easier on yourself.
+Today, we wanted to break those down and give you some advice when delivering the 'best man' speech.

 Start With Positive Vibes:

-One great idea, when it comes to giving a bestman speech, especially if it’s difficult for you to talk in front of a crowd, is to shift the focus - give thanks to any relevant people that have been a part of the occasion you’re there to celebrate such as the brides parents, the grooms parents or the maid of honour, bridesmaids and groomsmen.
-Expressing thanks and gratitude to others in the room helps shift the focus off you a bit during your speech and also starts it on a positive note.
+When it comes to giving a best man speech, one great idea is to shift the focus, especially if you find it difficult speaking in front of crowds.
+Give thanks to the bride's parents, the grooms' parents, the maid of honor, bridesmaids, and groomsmen.
+Expressing thanks and gratitude to others in the room helps shift the focus off you a bit during your speech and start it positively.

 Talk About The Groom:

-After you’ve said your thank-you’s to some of the people in attendance that have been a big part of bringing the wedding together, shift to the first half of your reason to be there: your friendship with the groom.
-It’s always good to cover the basics: how you met or how long you’ve known each other then throw in a (quick) story or two from your life with the groom.
-If you’re wondering what to talk about here, think about the day you met first and foremost, it’s a good memory to reflect on.
-Secondly, think about moments from your friendship that stand out and show the sort of man he is and his good nature such as thing’s the groom has done in life that you admired or respected.
+Focus on your reason to be there: your friendship with the groom.
+It's always good to cover the basics: how you met or how long you've known each other, then throw in a (quick) story or two from your life with the groom.
+If you're wondering what to talk about here, think about the day you met first and foremost, it's an excellent memory to reflect on.
+Secondly, think about moments from your friendship that stand out and show the sort of man he is and his good nature, such as what the groom has done in life that you admired or respected.
 These stories are always heartwarming for the bride, groom, and everyone else in attendance and set the tone for a lovely afternoon or evening.

 Speak About The Couple:

-Your primary purpose at the wedding is to be the grooms right hand man - but the overall purpose of the wedding itself is the love of the bride and groom.
-You’ll want to put the spotlight on the bride here too, one great tip is to speak about the way she makes the groom a better man, or how happy he’s been with her.
-Remember, the day is special for both of them, and while you’ve likely known the grown much longer than the bride, be sure to focus on both of them at some point in your speech.
+Your primary purpose at the wedding is to be the groom's right-hand man - but the overall objective of the marriage itself is the love of the bride and groom.
+You'll want to put the spotlight on the bride here too.
+One great tip is to speak about how she makes the groom a better man or how happy he's been with her.

 Make sure you finish your speech with a toast to the newly married couple!